 What are the symptoms of ACL injury?

-When you injure your ACL you may hear a “popping” noise or a “snapping” sensation.
+When you injure your ACL, you may hear a “popping” noise or a “snapping” sensation.
 You may also feel your knee giving way.
 This is followed by sudden pain and swelling.
 It may be difficult to walk for several days.
 The acute symptoms of pain and swelling eventually resolve spontaneously.
-However, the sensation of the knee ‘giving way’ or instability often persists when attempting to return to sporting activity.
+However, the sensation of the knee ‘giving way’ or instability often persists when attempting to return to sporting activities.

 Other symptoms include loss of full range of motion, inability to fully straighten the knee, pain with walking and tenderness along the joint line.
 These symptoms may also suggest concomitant injuries to the meniscus or articular cartilage.